It’s so healthy for humans, but is this vegetable good for dogs? Can dogs eat jicama? Read this guide before giving your dog any part of the plant.

 Now that you know what this strange food is, can dogs eat jicama?
 As long as your dog is only eating the root – the actual potato or turnip part of the plant – they can safely eat jicama.

 There are lots of different parts of jicama and they can all have different effects on dogs.

-It’s always a really good idea to introduce your dog to new foods very slowly.
+It’s always a really good idea to introduce your dog to new food very slowly.
 Watch for any signs of digestive distress.
+Only give your canine friend a little bit at first and watch for signs of an allergic reaction – itching, coughing, sneezing – or an upset stomach.
 If you notice your dog having a negative reaction to the food, contact your veterinarian.

 Can Dogs Eat Fresh Jicama

 Yes, dogs can eat fresh jicama.
 This is the only safe part of the jicama plant dogs can eat.
 You can serve it to them uncooked.
 Or, you can even fry it in a pan like you would some potatoes.

 If you do sprinkle some spices on it, refer to our list of dog-safe spices.
 Be careful with how much salt your dog eats and never give them garlic or onions.

 Even though there are lots of essential nutrients in jicama, you should still only give them small quantities of high-fiber foods because it could give them diarrhea or an upset stomach.

 Jicama leaves are toxic for dogs.
 Do not allow them to eat the jicama leaves.
 Thankfully, when you buy jicamas at the store they come without the leaves.

 If you want to grow your own jicama plants, keep your dogs away from the leaves, they will make dogs sick.